okta/okta-developer-docs/packages/@okta/vuepress-site/code/vue/okta_vue_sign-in_widget/index.md

 ### `/login`

 This route hosts the Sign-In Widget and redirects if the user is already logged in.
-If the user is coming from a protected page, they'll be redirected back to the page upon login.
+If the user is coming from a protected page, they'll be redirected back to the page upon successful sign in.

 You should have already created `src/components/Login.vue` at the beginning of this guide.